gmlewis/modus/README.md

 - The [Go language](https://go.dev/) team, and also the maintainers of [TinyGo](https://tinygo.org/).
 The Modus Runtime is written in Go, and the Modus Go SDK uses TinyGo.
+- The [MoonBit language](https://moonbitlang.com/) team.
+The Modus MoonBit SDK uses Go and MoonBit.

 ## License